bitdefender/river/README.md

 ## Experiments
-If you want to see live how logs react to your changes, go to /home/YOURUSERNAME/testtools/river/benchmark-payloads/fmi and change the code inside fmi.c .
-Run: ./test_build.sh to build and install the lib, then ./test_inference.sh to test on a given payload input (edit the input inside the script if you want)
+If you want to see live how logs react to your changes:
+1. Go to /home/YOURUSERNAME/testtools/river/benchmark-payloads/fmi and change the code inside fmi.c
+2. Run: ./test_build.sh to build and install the lib, then ./test_inference.sh to test on a given payload input (edit the input payload inside the script if you want)